US speedskaters off to another slow start at Olympics

 ”We still have a long Olympics left,” Manganello said. ”We have the TP (team pursuit) to plan for, we have high expectations there, as well as the mass start.”

-Over at the short track venue, 17-year-old Olympic rookie Maame Biney will try to advance through the qualifying rounds to the 500-meter final on Tuesday.
+Over at the short track venue, 18-year-old Olympic rookie Maame Biney will try to advance through the qualifying rounds to the 500-meter final on Tuesday.

 The U.S. came up empty on the first night of competition, with three-time Olympian J.R.
 Celski and John-Henry Krueger getting eliminated in the semifinals of the 1,500.
 Aaron Tran was last in the B final.

-Note: This story has been changed to correct Biney’s age to 18 instead of 17.